 #3: Set Daily Goals

 A lot of people find that they are able to manage their lives when they have daily goals.
-Now, don’t make unattainable goals because that won’t do you any good.
-Focus on reachable goals and figure out why it is important to accomplish them.
+Now, make sure goals are realistic and achievable because setting unattainable goals can only worsen stress or anxiety.
+Start small and determine why it is important to accomplish the goals you set.
 It can be as simple as finishing a load of laundry.
-Accomplishing goals will instill you with self-confidence.

 #4: Surround Yourself With Good People

-Spending time with positive-thinking people who care about you allows you to create a healthy network of relationships.
+Spending time with positive-thinking people who care about you allows you to establish a healthy network of relationships.
 Try to avoid people who flake or those who put you down to make themselves feel better.
-Make plans to do things with your friends that are fun.
+Make plans to do things with your friends who are fun, light-hearted, and loving.
 Hiking, bowling, or going to the movies are great ideas.
 Even finding an exercise buddy is a great first step to improving your mental health.

 #5: Value Yourself